Coppergate Helmet: Public display

 The helmet forms part of the permanent collection of the Yorkshire Museum and has been included in many public exhibitions since its discovery.

 During the 2009–2010 closure of the Yorkshire Museum for a major refurbishment, the helmet was displayed in the British Museum as part of the exhibition Treasures from Medieval York: England's other capital.
 When the museum reopened in August 2010 the helmet was displayed in the Medieval gallery in the exhibition Medieval York: The Power and the Glory.
-From 2012–2013 it was displayed in the York 1212: The Making of a City exhibition, celebrating 800 years since York received a Royal charter.
+From 2012 to 2013 it was displayed in the York 1212: The Making of a City exhibition, celebrating 800 years since York received a Royal charter.

 From 8 April to 5 May 2017, the helmet was on display in the Jorvik Viking Centre.

 From 2017 the helmet formed part of a touring exhibition titled Viking: Rediscover the Legend and was displayed alongside the Bedale Hoard, the Vale of York hoard and the Cuerdale hoard, with the tour starting at the Yorkshire Museum in May 2017 with subsequent displays at the Atkinson Art Gallery and Library in Southport, Aberdeen Art Gallery, Norwich Castle Museum, and the University of Nottingham.

 The helmet went back on display at the Yorkshire Museum in September 2019.
+It became a centrepiece of the Viking North exhibition when this was installed in July 2025.